【新プロジェクト始動!】 50代からの再挑戦を綴る雑記ブログを開設 | Kindle本「裏面打法による逆襲」好評発売中!

 1.Introduction

-In this article, I want to explore the actual, practical differences between “light” and “heavy” rackets.
+In this article, I will explain the practical differences between light and heavy rackets.

 2.What Defines a “Light Racket”?